kuhree/www/src/content/posts/docker-on-macos.md

 Sure, I could disable menubars icons, determine runtime specs in Docker Desktop, and go from there, but I really enjoy the terminal only workflow.

-## Update: 2024-01-30

-[Orbstack][orbstack] has entered the scene and quickly becomes a contender for a colima replacement.

 [rancher-desktop]: https://rancherdesktop.io
 [docker-desktop]: https://www.docker.com/products/docker-desktop